NeginZarbakhsh/MPOINSLI/README.md

 ### Dataset Name : MPOINSLI Mapillary POI-Neighborhood Street-Level Images.
 MPOINSLI Datasets related to this article can be found at [here](https://doi.org/10.5281/zenodo.7618831), an open-source data repository hosted at Zenod avaliable for academic research.

-T0 use the collected dataset or methods, please use the below citation:

 **Abstract**: